 Lancashire Sports Repairs

-A climbing shoe repair service based in Burnley that authorized resolers of Scarpa and La Sportiva.
+A climbing shoe repair service based in Burnley, they’re authorized resolers of Scarpa and La Sportiva.
 Can do all Vibram rubbers as well as Evolv and Five Ten.
-Offer postal repairs but also drop off and pick up in normal times.
+Offer postal repairs but also drop off and pick up.

-Prices: Resole from £40 dependent on rubber.
-Rand repair £8 per shoe.
-Stitching £8.
+Prices: Resole from £48 dependent on rubber.
+Rand repair £10 per shoe.
+Stitching from £8.
 Return postage is £8.

 The Shoe Shed

 Based in the Peak District and does climbing and approach shoes.
 You can check his latest work on the website and social media.
-Fill out order form and send off for repairs.
-Also accepts drop offs at Rokt climbing gym in Brighouse near Halifax.
+Fill out the order form and send off for repairs.
+Also accepts drop-offs at Rokt climbing gym in Brighouse near Halifax.

 A new resoling service based in Cumbria.
 Offering Vibram XS Grip or Edge rubber.